[Definition adapted from Wikipedia]

 In addition to zines, the Factsheet Five Collection at the NYS Llibrary contains Mike Gunderloy's organizational records and production documentation, correspondence, other contributed publications and assorted ephemera (broadsides, posters, cards, monographs, audio- and videotapes, mail art, computer disks, press kits, etc.).

 No. The collection is kept in our Manuscripts and Special Collections (MSC), and only available for onsite research.
-Individual titles may be photocopied for inter-library loan.

 No. Approximately 6,000 titles have been cataloged individually in our online catalog.
 This represents less than half of the total collection.
 However, catalog records are minimal and include limited subject-heading access.
 The remaining "unprocessed" zines have mostly been sorted alphabetically by title.
 To view a list of cataloged titles enter a "keyword" search in our online catalog, using "factsheet five" as a search term.